watermint/toolbox/BUILD.md

 ## Publish Release

-Please run command `dev release publish` to create release notes.
+Please run `publish_release.sh` on macOs, to test binaries.
+The script will generate draft release notes when all tests succeed.